If there’s anyone in the world who deserves a shoutout, it’s definitely mom. Well, moms.

 We should never limit honoring the moms and women in our lives to just one calendar-sanctioned holiday, but Mother’s Day is a great reminder to do both.
 So, in the spirit of celebrating all moms, a few AdPurp teammates and I want to reminisce and talk about why we appreciate our moms so much.

-What’s your favorite, most fun, or funniest memory you have with your mom?
+What’s your favorite memory that you have with your mom?

 Blake R: My mom is definitely a jokester, so there’s always something funny when I hang out with her.
 One thing is for sure, we both laugh the hardest when we roast my dad together for half an hour straight.